MATTHEW MILES OSMOND

-One recent project analyzed a multilocus model of evolution on a rugged fitness landscape when allowing for non-Mendelian transmission (e.g., meiotic drive, uniparental inheritance).
+For example, one recent project analyzed a multilocus model of evolution on a rugged fitness landscape when allowing for non-Mendelian transmission (e.g., meiotic drive, uniparental inheritance).

-Others used quantitative genetics and adaptive dynamics to examine how interacting populations adapt and persist in changing environments.
+Other projects use quantitative genetics and adaptive dynamics to examine how interacting populations adapt and persist in changing environments.

 I am now focusing on population genetic models of evolutionary rescue.